The Health Care System Cost Americans around 3 Trillion Dollars in 2014 and is Growing Every Year. Is ObamaCare Enough?

 The Affordable Care Act and Health Care Reform

-The ongoing healthcare crisis wasn’t fixed overnight by the Affordable Care Act, but today the sheer amount of new benefits, rights and protections for consumers paired with new rules and regulations on the healthcare and health insurance industry have helped to curb spending in healthcare, curb the growth in consumer costs, and to reduce the uninsured rate.
+The ongoing healthcare crisis wasn’t fixed overnight by the Affordable Care Act or any other reforms, but today the sheer amount of new benefits, rights, and protections for consumers, paired with new rules and regulation of the healthcare and health insurance industry, have helped to curb spending in healthcare, curb the growth in consumer costs, and reduced the number of people left uninsured.

-A May 2014 Gallup poll shows under ObamaCare (the Affordable Care Act) the uninsured rate is the lowest it’s been since 2008 when Gallup started polling the uninsured rate.
+A May 2014 Gallup poll shows that, under ObamaCare (the Affordable Care Act), the number of uninsured Americans is the least it has been since 2008 when Gallup started polling the number of people who were uninsured .
 Data from HHS on the uninsured in 2007 shows that this could actually the lowest uninsured rate since before 1998.
 The uninsured rate for U.S. adults in April was 13.4%, down from 15.0% in March.
+(Update: As of July 2015 the numbers are even more impressive with the uninsured rate around 11.4%).

 Health Care Facts: What Can We Do?

-If you are upset by the health care facts, there are some positive things you can do that start with you.
+If you are upset by the health care costs, there are some positive things you can do on your own.
+Review your insurance during open enrollment periods to make sure you have made the best choice that you can.
 Take advantage of the wellness visits and preventative measured offered for free on all health insurance subject to the ACA’s new rules and regulations.
-Take a serious look at the prescription drugs you are using and you are giving to your children, do you really need these?
-Always take the medication you do need, if you have diabetes then you need to treat your illness.
-Eat the right foods, organic foods, local meats and produce, raw foods and other non-processed foods increase wellness and life expectancy dramatically.
-Even Walmart has organic selections these days.
+Take a serious look at the prescription drugs you are using and you are giving to your children.
+Do you really need these?
+This is a difficult question to answer.
+You should always take the medication that you need; if you have diabetes, heart disease, or any other treatable condition, then you need to treat your illness, but discuss medication with your doctor.
+There may be a less expensive or more effective alternative to the medication you are currently taking.
+Eat the right foods, organic foods, local meats and produce.
+Show at local Farmers’ Markets.
+Raw foods and other non-processed foods may increase wellness and life expectancy.
+Get exercise.

-Most of all, help spread the health care facts and support whatever type of health care reform you can.
-We as a society created our health care system and it’s up to us to fix it.
-The Affordable Care Act leaves the door open for future health care reforms.
-It is unrealistic to think that one law would solve all the problems of one of the biggest most powerful institutions in the world, but together we have made a difference and if we keep at it we can continue to see positive changes.
+Most of all, help support whatever type of health care reform will help you the most.
+We, as a society, created our health care system, and it’s up to us to fix it.
+The Affordable Care Act leaves the door open for future health care reforms, perhaps like single payer, or perhaps even another, better solution we haven’t even thought of yet.
+It is unrealistic to think that one law will solve all the problems of one of the biggest most powerful institutions in the world, but together we have made a difference.
+If we stay informed and keep working, we can continue to see positive changes.

 The Health Care Facts Might Just Surprise You